 As the student's found their place at the new campus, numerous other newbie's joined the ranks of the Avengers Academy.
 Characters like Julie Power and the new White Tiger included, taking up positions as students and teacher aids. however, with these additions, what was left of the students decided they were unhappy, and a brawl began with Luke Cage, Captain America and others.

 After traces of Electromagnetic energy were found on the body, Magneto and the Uncanny X-Men were called to the scene.
-Magneto analysed the particles, and distinctly noticed that these certain samples were rich with Tachyons and Antiparticles.
-Magneto hypothesised that these particles would be perfect for creating portals over long distances, between dimensions, or even through time.
+Magneto analyzed the particles, and distinctly noticed that these certain samples were rich with Tachyons and Antiparticles.
+Magneto hypothesized that these particles would be perfect for creating portals over long distances, between dimensions, or even through time.

 As the tale kept unfolding, havoc is splayed across the Avengers Academy by the creature Hybrid, a half Dire Wraith, half human.
 Henry Pym, the "principal" of the Academy finally manages to re-construct Jocasta back into her physical form, however, her consciousness is still lost to the world.
 As the students continue to battle Hybrid, Pym comes up with a plan.
 After Quicksilver gathers the needed materials and constructs the design, Hybrid is held un-moving in some kind of stasis field..
 Suddenly, the crippled Sentinel Mark IV that is affiliated with the Academy and their Student Juston Seyfert attacks Hybrid using its dismembered arm.
 This was questioned as it should have been impossible as the machine was still fixing itself.
 Then the real hero reveals herself, and Jocasta returns.
 Our heroine reveals that she was never dead, and she had to fake it for the sake of a bigger cause.